direct to content

 The aftermath

-Even after the discovery that it was indeed a German torpedo that sunk Tubantia, Germany attempted to downplay their involvement.
-After the remains of the torpedo were identified as belong to the German vessel UB-13, Germany provided what would prove to be fake logs, asserting that UB-13 was no where near Tubantia at the time of the incident.
+Even after the discovery that it was indeed a German torpedo that sunk the Tubantia, Germany attempted to downplay their involvement.
+After the remains of the torpedo were identified as belong to the German vessel UB-13, Germany provided what would prove to be fake logs, asserting that the UB-13 was no where near the Tubantia at the time of the incident.
 It was Germany's assertion that the torpedo had been fired at a British vessel ten days earlier, missed, and subsequently struck the unfortunate Tubantia.

 The Dutch saw this act as a hostile one, leading to a public outcry.
 To combat the wave of Dutch fury, German officials leaked fake news of an impending British invasion, which lead to a certain amount of panic among the population of the Netherlands.